Denmark in the Eurovision Song Contest 1957: Releases

 "Skibet skal sejle i nat" was recorded and released on an EP of the same title, with the runner-up entry "Kærlighedens cocktail" also included.
 After the contest, Gustav Winkler has recorded a German version of the song ("Das Schiff geht in See heute Nacht") with Bibi Johns.
 Winkler himself appeared as Gunnar Winkler on this record.
+From the other songs of the national final, Winkler also recorded "Hele verden venter på en vår".

 At Eurovision

 Denmark was the first Nordic country in the competition.
 For the Eurovision Song Contest in Frankfurt, the lyrics were shortened in order to fit into the maximum duration of three and a half minutes recommended by the rules.
 The Danish entry was visually one of the most impressive ones that year: to illustrate the content of the song Winkler was dressed up as a naval captain and Wilke wore a raincoat with a purse in her hand.
 Furthermore, a tar vat was brought on stage to create a harbour atmosphere.
 A characteristic of the song is the bass clarinet playing low notes, imitating a ship's foghorn.
-Additionally, the song is famous for the kiss the duo exchanged at the end of the performance.
-The kiss lasted longer than planned, due to a stagehand omitting to signal for it to end.